mtrebi/thread-pool/README.md

 auto future = pool.submit(multiply, 2, 3);
 ```

-Nice, when the work is finished by the Thread POol we know that the future will get updated and we can retrieve the result calling:
+Nice, when the work is finished by the thread pool we know that the future will get updated and we can retrieve the result calling:
 ```c
 const int result = future.get();
 std::cout << result << std::endl;